-The LA will not withdraw an offer of a place unless it has been made in error or it is established that the offer was obtained through a fraudulent or intentionally misleading application.
+The LA will not withdraw an offer of a place unless it has been made in error or it is established that the offer was obtained through a fraudulent or misleading application.
+An application will not be withdrawn because an offer was made in error once the student has taken up the place at the school.
 Where an offer is withdrawn on the basis of fraudulent or misleading information, the application will be considered on the basis of the correct information, and parents or carers will have a right of appeal where no place can be offered.

 Where parents or carers are found to make a fraudulent application for a school place and the LA decides not to withdraw that place in the best interest of the child, should a school place be sought for any other sibling or siblings the criteria that provide a higher priority for a school place for siblings will not be applied.

 The management of school applications may be severely delayed during the main admissions round where separated parents or carers of the child each submit a separate application for different schools.
 The School Admissions Code 2014 states that only one offer per child is made by the LA.
 In this situation the LA asks that parents and/or carers attempt to resolve matters between themselves and inform the LA in writing of which application should be processed.
 The LA will not become involved in private disputes.

 In a situation where parents and/or carers are unable to reach an agreement the LA will decide which application should be processed.
 In most circumstances the LA will process the application submitted by the parent and/or carer who is in receipt of child benefit for the child to whom the application relates.

 The timetable for the September 2018 application and allocation processes will be in line with the co-ordinated admissions schemes with the exception of entry to Year 12.